HandongHCI/ModifiedHumanShape/README.md

 1. Get necessary models and fitted meshes from http://humanshape.mpi-inf.mpg.de/

-1. `fitting\NRD.m` file has been revised to use Stephen Becker's `LBFGSB_C`.
+1. `fitting\NRD.m` file has been revised to use Stephen Becker's `L-BFGS-B`.

-1. In `fitting\getOptionsOptimizer.m`, `options.UseParallel = 1;` is added to run the Matlab optimization with Parallel Computing Toolbox.
+1. In `fitting\getOptionsOptimizer.m`, `options.UseParallel = 1;` is added to run the Matlab optimization with Parallel Computing Toolbox in order to increase the calculation speed.
 If you don't have this toolbox, please delete or comment this line, or make the value 0 (`options.UseParallel = 0;`).